Malawi–South Africa relations

 Malawian-South African relations refers to the bilateral relationship between Malawi and South Africa.
 South Africa's first formal relationship with an independent African country was established with Malawi, beginning in 1967.

-Both Malawi & South Africa are republics in the Commonwealth of Nations.
+Both countries are republics in the Commonwealth of Nations and members of the African Union and Group of 77.

 Malawi has a High Commission in Pretoria, and South Africa has a High Commission in Lilongwe.

-Colonial-era relations
+Historical relations

-The colonial structures were set up in a way that Malawi exported labour to South African mines prior to 1964.
+Under colonial economic systems, many people from Malawi (then Nyasaland) without access to land or markets migrated to other areas, including South Africa, for contract labor.
+These labor migrants were typically men who worked abroad for two years under contract with recruiters such as the Witwatersrand Native Labour Association (Wenela).
+Internal recruitment of Malawian labor for South African mines was suspended from 1907 to 1936 due to high illness and mortality rates, but agreements in the 1930s between the South Africa and Nyasaland governments allowed for the re-opening of a controlled migrant labor flow.

 Post-colonial policy (1964–1992)

 The colonial structures of Malawian labour export to South African mines continued after Malawi achieved independence in 1964.
 Led by the then named president for Life Hastings Banda, Malawi was the only African ruled country to maintain close relations with White-ruled South Africa until the 1994 election of Nelson Mandela.
 Malawians were viewed as important workers in the South African mines due to their "skills, work discipline and lack of militancy".